cmimeau/webpage/research.md

 ## Research gallery

-My research activities rely on the development of **semi-Lagrangian Vortex methods** to simulate incompressible flows.
+My research activities rely on the development of numerical methods (in particular **semi-Lagrangian Vortex methods**) to simulate incompressible flows.
 These works are applied for instance to the following problems :

 ### Flow past bluff bodies